edwh/sma-octopus/README.md

 * `inverterIP`  This is the IP address of the inverter.
 * `installerPassword` This is the password on the inverter device (not Sunny Portal), as used on the web UI.

+# Algorithm

+So far there is a very basic threshold-based algorithm for deciding whether to charge.
+There is scope for using SMA's prediction APIs to make this better, and there will be standard optimisation techniques I've not researched yet.